brannerchinese/rc_study_plans/projects/postponed_tasks.md

  * [　] Try out the preferred TDD options for JavaScript: UnitJS and SinonJS.

-#### **Hànbûn columns project**

- * [　] Hànbûn columns iteration: Make resizable frame no larger than open window/viewport.
- * [　] Hànbûn columns iteration: Within frame, create columnar subframes that wrap right-left.
- * [　] Hànbûn columns iteration: Populate subframes with characters, one to a row.
- * [　] Hànbûn columns iteration: Load page into iframe from elsewhere.

 #### **Color-match project**

- * [　] Color-match iteration 9: Add default values to RGB channel-fields and display their hues and combined color as User adjusts values.
+ * [Ｘ] Color-match iteration 9: Add default values to RGB channel-fields and display their combined color as User adjusts values.
+ * [Ｘ] Color-match iteration: Can you present on Thursday?
  * [　] Color-match iteration 10: Add color parity challenge along with sum-to-white challenge.
- * [　] Color-match iteration: Can you present on Thursday?
+Can you display hues of individual channel-fields?
  * [　] Color-match iteration: Try on other browsers.

  * [Ｏ] Color-match iteration: add a graphical picker (try for three linear sliders, one for each of RGB).
 This seems a lot more complicated than I had thought.
 Study the W3Schools implementation: